Syllabus - Computer Sciences 307 -Foundations of Computer Science

 3. You may share additional test cases and expected results of test cases.

 You shall not make use of code you find from other sources including the world wide web.
 Materials from the web should only be used for educational purposes.
 Thus, you can read about linked lists and look at examples of linked list code, but you must not copy any code from the web or be looking at any of this code from the web when writing anything you turn in.
-If you discuss an assignment with another students or look at examples from the web you should employ the Gilligan's Island Rule: after a discussion with another student or looking at example code you should do something that has nothing to do with computer science or programming for al least half an hour.
-Watching an episode of Gilligan's Island or other similar activity.
+If you discuss an assignment with another students or look at examples from the web you should employ the World of Warcraft Rule: after a discussion with another student or looking at example code you should do something that has nothing to do with computer science or programming for al least half an hour.
+Playing World of Warcraft or other similar activity.
+(Watching a sitcom, reading a book.)

-You are also allowed to post short segments of code (3 lines) of code that are giving you syntax errors to the class listserv in order to get help on fixing the syntax error.
+You are also allowed to post short segments of code (3 lines or less) of code that are giving you syntax errors to the Piazzza discussion group in order to get help on fixing the syntax error.

 If you have any doubts about what is allowed ask the instructor.